-Once a communicator has an error state it can only recover by rebuilding it, using a modified version of one of the MPI communicator build functions such as MPI_Comm{create, split or dup}.
-Under these functions the new communicator will follow the following semantics depending on its failure mode:
+Once a communicator has an error state it can only recover by rebuilding itself, using a modified version of one of the MPI communicator build functions such as MPI Comm{create, split or dup}.
+Under these functions the will still be the same as if there had been no error, or else new communicator will follow the following semantics depending on its failure mode:

-- SHRINK: The communicator is reduced so that the data structure is contiguous.
-The ranks of the processes are changed, forcing the application to recall MPI_COMM_RANK. - BLANK: This is the same as SHRINK, except that the communicator can now contain gaps to be filled in later.
+- SHRINK.
+The communicator is reduced so that the data structure is contiguous.
+The ranks of the processes are changed, forcing the application to recall MPI_COMM_RANK. - BLANK.
+This is the same as SHRINK, except that the communicator can now contain gaps to be filled in later.
 Communicating with a gap will cause an invalid rank error.
-Note also that calling MPI_COMM_SIZE will return the extent of the communicator, not the number of valid processes within it.

-- REBUILD: Most complex mode that forces the creation of new processes to fill any gaps until the size is the same as the extent.
-The new processes can either be places in to the empty ranks, or the communicator can be shrank and the remaining processes filled at the end.
-This is used for applications that require a certain size to execute as in power of two FFT solvers. - ABORT: Is a mode which affects the application immediately an error is detected and forces a graceful abort.
+Note also that calling MPI_COMM_SIZE will return the extent of the communicator, not the number of valid processes within it. - REBUILD.
+Most complex mode that forces the creation of new processes to fill any gaps until the size is the same as the extent.
+The new processes can either be places in the empty ranks, or the communicator can be shrunk and the remaining processes filled at the end.
+This is used for applications that require a certain size to execute as in power of two FFT solvers. - ABORT.
+This is a mode which affects the application immediately when an error is detected and forces a graceful abort.
 The user is unable to trap this.
-If the application need to avoid this they must set all communicators to one of the above communicator modes.
+If the application needs to avoid this they must set all communicators to one of the above communicator modes.

-Communications within the communicator are controlled by a message mode for the communicator which can be either of:
+Communications within the communicator are controlled by a message mode, which can be either of the following.

-- 1. NOP: No operations on error.
-I.e. no user level message operations are allowed and all simply return an error code.
-This is used to allow an application to return from any point in the code to a state where it can take appropriate action as soon as possible. - 2.
-CONT: All communication that is NOT to the affected/failed node can continue as normal.
+- 1. NOP.
+No operations on error, i.e., no user level message operations are allowed and all simply return an error code.
+This is used to allow an application to return from any point in the code to a state where it can take appropriate action as soon as possible. - CONT.
+All communication that is NOT to the affected/failed node can continue as normal.
 Attempts to communicate with a failed node will return errors until the communicator state is reset.

 The user discovers any errors from the return code of any MPI call, with a new fault indicated by MPI_ERR_OTHER.
-Details as to the nature and specifics of an error is available though the cached attributes interface in MPI as discussed in section 3.4 below.
+Details as to the nature and specifics of an error are available though the cached attributes interface in MPI as discussed in Section 3.4 below.